Prerequisites for Hiring a Professional Grant Writer:

 - Provide resumes and bios of Key Personnel (Board Members & Senior Management)

 - Provide construction site plans and bidding processes for contractors

 - Provide Information for any forms required by the funding agency

 - Review documents and proposal prepared by the Grant Consultant

-- Ensure the AOR/CFO has all the necessary documentation to submit proposal or application to the Grantmaker
+- Ensure the AOR/CFO has all the necessary documentation to submit a proposal or application to the funder

 Does every business qualify for a grant?

-Many businesses and government agencies may be eligible to apply for a grant.
+Businesses and government agencies are eligible to apply for a grant.
 Consideration should be given not just to eligibility, but also whether or not the business or agency is competitive.

-- Nonprofit Organizations with Exempt and Charitable status from IRS are more competitive for Foundation grants, Corporate grants, and Government grants.
+- Nonprofit Organizations with a Non-exempt and Charitable status from the IRS are more competitive to win government, foundation, and corporate grants.

-- For-profit Businesses (corporation, partnership, sole proprietor, limited liability company) are more competitive for contracts but may qualify for grants as well.
+- For-profit Businesses (corporation, partnership, sole proprietor, limited liability company) are more competitive to win government contracts but may qualify for grants as well.